 - Tier II Clinical Mentoring Award: less than 15 years since first academic/clinical appointment.

-- A list of trainees trained by the nominee, their numbers of peer-reviewed publications, their significant awards/recognitions and their career paths
+- A list of trainees trained by the nominee, and as much as possible, details on their numbers of peer-reviewed publications, their significant awards and recognitions, and their career paths.
+Note that some of this information can be drawn from the CIHR common CV.

 - A current abbreviated CV for the nominee (Maximum 10 pages)